Open Mon-Fri. 9am-5pm PST. CALL US: 1-800-665-3998

 Included Meal(s): Breakfast and Dinner

-Day 4 Constantine: Timgad & Lambaesis
+Day 4 Constantine & Timgad

-We start the day with a 2-hour drive to Timgad, Roman Thamugadi (a World Heritage Site), located on the northern slopes of the Aures Atlas Mountains.
+We start the day with a 3-hour drive to Timgad, Roman Thamugadi (a World Heritage Site), located on the northern slopes of the Aures Atlas Mountains.
 It was founded as a military colony by the Emperor Trajan in AD 100.
 Originally designed for a population of around 15,000, the city quickly outgrew its original specifications and spilled beyond the grid in a more loosely-organized fashion, an excellent example of Roman town planning.
 Although only partly excavated, Timgad is spectacular in both its scale and its setting.

 We return to Constantine.